reorx/litekv/README.rst

-LiteKV - Redis like wrapper for sqlite3
+LiteKV - redis-like wrapper for sqlite3
 =======================================

 LiteKV is a wrapper for sqlite3, it turns sqlite3 into a kv data store,